 As much as I’ve already written about the knee, it never seems to be enough.
+So, it’s time to write about inner knee pain.
 I often take a poll in workshops when heading into the knee section and on most occasions one quarter to half the students will raise their hands when asked how many people are experiencing knee pain?
 This isn’t necessarily a yoga problem, but it’s showing up there.
 Of those students that raise their hand, many of them are dealing with inner knee pain.

 This is a requested article, someone asked me to write specifically about lotus and the medial meniscus.
 When I do my unscientific polling in workshops, approximately 80% of those people complaining about pain in their knee, say that they experience inner knee pain.
 Approximately 10 – 15% complain about pain on the outside of their knee.
-The remainder usually complains about pain running through the centerline of their knee or around the kneecap.
+The remainder usually complain about pain running through the centerline of their knee or around the kneecap.
 All three areas express stress in the knee in different ways.

 Inner knee pain seems to be the most popular and is almost always associated with the leg being in a half or full lotus position.
-My statistics are only my own personal and simple observations turned into a working hypothesis.
+My statistics are only my own personal observations turned into a working hypothesis.
 It seems to me that the most common cause of pain on the inside of the knee is compression of the medial meniscus.
 I say this cautiously because I know that not all pain on the inside of the knee is going to be the medial meniscus.
-Nor am I saying that, if you have pain on the inside of your knee, it means that you have already torn your meniscus.
+Nor am I saying that if you have pain on the inside of your knee, it means that you have already torn your meniscus.
 You may simply be irritating it repeatedly in the same area.

 I’m actually finishing this newsletter up in Savannah, GA while doing a week of Mysore Classes at Savannah Yoga Center.
 There are two students with pain on the inside of their knee and both seem to be more hamstring or adductor related.
 Good assessment is the key and that goes way beyond the scope of a newsletter.

 Other knee structures